publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9011.md

 ### Rule 9011.
 Signing of Papers; Representations to the Court; Sanctions; Verification and Copies of Papers

-    (a) __Signature.
+    (a)  __Signature__  __.__

      Every petition, pleading, written motion, and other paper, except a list, schedule, or statement, or amendments thereto, shall be signed by at least one attorney of record in the attorney’s individual name.
 A party who is not represented by an attorney shall sign all papers.
 Each paper shall state the signer’s address and telephone number, if any.
-An unsigned paper shall be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.__
+An unsigned paper shall be stricken unless omission of the signature is corrected promptly after being called to the attention of the attorney or party.

-    (b) __Representations to the Court.
-By presenting to the court (whether by signing, filing, submitting, or later advocating) a petition, pleading, written motion, or other paper, an attorney or unrepresented party is certifying that to the best of the person’s knowledge, information, and belief, formed after an inquiry reasonable under the circumstances,—__  __ <sup>\[__  __1__  __\]</sup> __  __ <sup><sup> __  __1__  __ So in original.
-The comma probably should not appear.__  __ </sup></sup> __
+    (b)  __Representations to the Court__  __.__

+     By presenting to the court (whether by signing, filing, submitting, or later advocating) a petition, pleading, written motion, or other paper, an attorney or unrepresented party is certifying that to the best of the person’s knowledge, information, and belief, formed after an inquiry reasonable under the circumstances,—  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+The comma probably should not appear. </sup></sup>

         (1) it is not being presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation;